Workers Compensation for Flight Attendants in Boston

 Many find it surprising that flight attendants have a higher injury rate than police officers, according to the Bureau of Labor statistics.

 These on-the-job injuries show how flight attendants working at airports like Boston Logan may lack the safety protections afforded to other occupations.
 If you or a loved one were injured on the job, it’s important to seek the counsel of an experienced workers’ compensation attorney.
-Call Attorney Sheehan today for a free consultation.
+Call our Boston Workers’ Compensation Lawyer for Spinal Cord Injuries today for a free consultation.

 Flight Attendant Injury Statistics – Injuries Abound in Unexpectedly Turbulent Career